ValYouW/crossplatform-tflite-object-detecion/android/README.md

-# Native Object Detection
+# Android App

-This is a sample application of running object detection using TensorFlow Lite in c++
+This is a sampleAndroid  application of running object detection using TensorFlow Lite in c++

-It is part of [this](https://www.thecodingnotebook.com/2019/11/cross-platform-object-detection-with.html) blog post series.

 # Setup